-Another productive method outlined in historical materialism - the idea of a dominating element in the system whose development may lead to changes in other spheres (thus, the development of productive forces lead to changes in relations of production and later in other spheres).
-But one should realize here that there cannot exist an absolutely dominating element in a system, and there only exist an opportunity to take such as a point of logical speculations.
+Another productive method outlined in historical materialism - the idea of a dominating element in the system whose development may lead to changes in other spheres (thus, the development of productive forces leads to changes in relations of production and later in other spheres).
+But one should realize that there can be no absolutely dominating element in a system, and there is only an opportunity to take it as a point of logical speculations.
 But with such an assumption the choice of some elements as relatively dominating opens heuristic opportunities for understanding of positive and negative correlations in society's development.